HHS/simpler-grants-gov/documentation/milestones/individual_milestones/static_site_public_launch_infrastructure_content.md

 ### Content updates

-Prior to the public launch of the site, update the contents to include:
+Prior to the public launch of the site, update the content to include:

 - Summary of user research findings that have informed our product roadmap
 - Description of our process and approach to building simpler.grants.gov